PASSENGER INJURED IN CAR ACCIDENT – WHICH INSURANCE PAYS? WHAT ARE MY RIGHTS?

 If you were a passenger injured in a MN car accident, the insurance issues can be complicated.
 Our best car accident lawyers will provide you with a free consultation to explain your rights in your specific situation.
 However, here is some general information about which insurance pays compensation to an injured car accident passenger.

 Additional compensation for the passenger, for example if the medical bills for the car accident exceed $20,000, are paid by the insurance for whichever vehicle was at fault in the accident.
-The additional compensation for a car accident passenger can be against the insurance for the driver of the car they were in, or the other vehicle.
-Sometimes both drivers can be partially at fault in a car accident, so the passenger can have a claim against the insurance for both.
+The additional compensation for a car accident passenger can be against the insurance for the driver of the car they were in, or the other vehicle depending on which car caused the accident.
+Sometimes both drivers can be partially at fault in a car accident, so the passenger can have a claim against the auto insurance for both.

 There are other insurance issues for the passenger in someone else’s car, such as pain and suffering compensation and underinsured or uninsured compensation.
 One of our top car accident lawyers will explain these to you in more detail when you call our office.
 Our lawyers have more than 25 years’ experience helping people who have been injured in car crashes throughout Minnesota.